Bolmstead/Yoga/README.md

 ############# INCOMPLETE!
 Working to completely set up API.
 Account is currently under review.
 Once receive full access to my account again, I will uncomment the appropriate code in my app.py to get it working.

+## Bugs to be fixed

+A few bugs are still in the code and I am working to debug them:
+* SendGrid Email API function is not currently working.
+It was working, however my account needs approval before automatic confrimation emails can be sent again.
+The email API code has been commented out and is located within app.py.
+Once working again, will uncomment code.
+* Calendar sometimes doesn't show the colored circle on date of class, however the classes are still populating to the calendar and show after the date is clicked.
+* Timezones of the start and end times of the classes are saved to the database in the GMT timezone rather than MST.
+I have a Javascript workaround to correctly show the times in the calendar, but working to get the MST times in the database.
 <!-- LICENSE -->
 ## Notes
+For the sake of the capstone, any user can sign up to be an instructor on the website.
+This just allows anyone to view the instructor's functionality.
+If this website were to be implemented, instructors accounts would be created in a different way and require approval.

 The source code for the calendar used on the website was pulled and maniputlated from [Simple Calendar](https://github.com/brospars/simple-calendar).
 Author of the Simple Calendar grants permission to any person to use, copy, modify, or publish the code.
 All documents regarding the Simple Calendar code are located in /static/calendar.